 Imagine for a second reading a blog post that has no personality and is simply dribble talking about the latest greatest AdWords extension.
 Sure you’re interested but is it really going to keep your attention long enough to get the writer’s thoughts, ideas, experience?
 Probably not.
 Compare this to a blog post from Alex Cohen or Brad Geddes and immediately you’ll see a difference and be more likely to take that information and apply it to your own PPC work.

 Let’s face it, PPC managers usually have limited time to spend on activities outside of their PPC work.
 This is why following PPC experts on Twitter is better than relying solely on blog posts for PPC information in my opinion.
-My opinion is based off of the following reasons:
+My opinion is based on the following reasons:

 - You can have actual conversations on Twitter compared to only commenting back and forth on blog posts (if the author approves your comment).